-14. You are encouraged to seek guidance both before and during use of this procedure from your course leader.
-Other members of staff available to offer advice include the Deputy Registrars, Head of Student Wellbeing and other members of Student and Academic Services.
+9. You are encouraged to seek guidance both before and during use of this procedure from your course leader, the Deputy Registrars, Head of Student Wellbeing and other members of Student and Academic Services.
 As the Academy is a small institution, if there is any possibility of a conflict of interest between the person from whom you seek guidance and individuals involved in investigating the complaint, you will be informed.
 Where appropriate, we may provide an external contact for advice and guidance for you who will be fully independent from the review process.